-Oconee Outfitters also does a lot of event paddles – such as a full moon paddle, and a ladies paddle.
+Oconee Outfitters also does a lot of event paddles – such as a full moon paddle and a ladies paddle.

-This 13.8-mile river trail begins at the Deep Hole Recreation Area and ends at the take out point at Sandy Bottoms.
+The Toccoa River Canoe Trail is a 13.8-mile river trail begins at the Deep Hole Recreation Area and ends at the take out point at Sandy Bottoms.